daseanbennett3/SALES/STEP-BY-STEP CODE.md

 Add CY Profit to the Columns
-Hide CY Sales Header and show the Select Year parameter Adjust Grid Lines, Font of the axis' and Bar sizes Control and drag CY Profits to the Colors in the Marks card and then change the Automatic drop down to "Diverging Colors" and change the "Stepped Colors" to "2 Steps"
+Hide CY Sales Header and show the Select Year parameter Adjust Grid Lines, Font of the axis' and Bar sizes Control + Drag CY Profits to the Colors in the Marks card and then change the Automatic drop down to "Diverging Colors" and change the "Stepped Colors" to "2 Steps"

 Create a Calculated Field called "KPI CY Less Than PY":
 IF SUM([CY Sales]) < SUM([PY Sales]) THEN '*' ELSE '$' END